Campus

 Biography

 Seth has participated in archaeological fieldwork for almost two decades in Greece, Morocco, and Italy.
-From 2018-2019, he co-directed with colleagues at the University of Siena excavations of a Republican bath complex at the site of Populonia in Tuscany and is now working to bring results to publication.
-A preliminary report is available (in Italian) in the open-access online journal Gradus.
-From 2021 onward, he co-directs with colleagues from Harvard University and the British School at Rome excavations at the urban site of Falerii Novi, north of Rome.
-This large scale project, described in an open access paper in the Papers of the British School at Rome, was featured in the University of Toronto news
+From 2021 onward, he has co-directed with colleagues from Harvard University, the University of London, and the British School at Rome excavations at the site of Falerii Novi, north of Rome.
+This large scale project, featured in the University of Toronto news, seeks to explore urban life in the Roman and Post-Roman past, and the evolving relationship between urbanism and landscape over time.
+The project’s goals are described in an open access paper in the Papers of the British School at Rome.
+Further information about the Falerii Novi Project can be found on the project website.

 He is happy to speak with prospective students interested in working on various topics of Early and Republican Roman socioeconomic history and the archaeology of Rome and Italy.